Skip to content

 Recap:

 The attention mechanism is one of the important inventions that made language models more improved.
-LLaMa models have implemented "multi-head attention", so in our model case (LLaMA 2 7B-chat) we have 32 attention heads with some other supportive components.
+Llama models have implemented "multi-head attention", so in our model case (Llama 3.1 8B-Instruct) we have 32 attention heads with some other supportive components.
 In the following steps, we will walk through details of an "attention module".

 Important note:

-In our case model LLaMA 2 7B-chat has 32 layers of transformer blocks and each block contains an attention module containing 32 attention heads.
+In our case model Llama 3.1 8B-Instruct has 32 layers of transformer blocks and each block contains an attention module containing 32 attention heads.
 Both numbers are 32, but they specify numbers of different concepts, so pay more attention to avoid any confusion.

 STAGE 7: Forward Pass Through Attention Module Diagram Diagram: Forward Pass Through Attention Module.
 For the complete diagram, click here.